spiralofhope/_DevPad.GUI/README.markdown

   -  Beginning with the main description pages
 - Import existing tickets
   -  Is there a way to import them from an existing project?
 Can I also do old tickets?
-- Later - In a couple of years, take over the curseforge project if he's really really gone.